gitlab4j/gitlab4j-api/README.md

 GitLabApi gitLabApi = new GitLabApi(ApiVersion.V3, "http://your.gitlab.server.com", "YOUR_PRIVATE_TOKEN");
 ```

+**NOTICE**:
+As of GitLab 11.0 support for the GitLab API v3 has been removed (see https://about.gitlab.com/2018/06/01/api-v3-removal-impending/).
+Support for GitLab API v3 will be removed from this library in January 2019.
+If you are utilizing the v3 support, please update your code before January 2019.

 ---
 ## Results Paging
 GitLab4J-API provides an easy to use paging mechanism to page through lists of results from the GitLab API.